Tigers defeat Coyotes to move on to consolation final

-Tigers junior Conner Eckler scored a team-high 26 points, while Lukas McLeod added 15 points and Lakoda Preston put up 12 points.
+Tigers junior Conner Eckler scored a team-high 26 points, and Lukas McLeod added 15 points.

 Paris junior Mason Edwards led the Coyotes with 17 points, and Ryan Breid put up 12 points.